Volume Activation for Windows 10

 Volume activation is a configurable solution that helps automate and manage the product activation process on computers running Windows operating systems that have been licensed under a volume licensing program.
 Volume activation is also used with other software from Microsoft (most notably the Office suites) that are sold under volume licensing agreements and that support volume activation.

 This guide provides information and step-by-step guidance to help you choose a volume activation method that suits your environment, and then to configure that solution successfully.
-This guide describes the volume activation features that are available in Windows 10 and Windows Server 2012 R2 and the tools that are provided in these versions of Windows and Windows Server to manage volume activation.
+This guide describes the volume activation features and the tools to manage volume activation.

-Volume activation—and the need for activation itself—is not new, and this guide does not review all of its concepts and history.
+Volume activation -and the need for activation itself- is not new, and this guide does not review all of its concepts and history.
 You can find additional background in the appendices of this guide.
-For more information, see Volume Activation Overview in the TechNet Library.
+For more information, see Volume Activation Overview.

 If you would like additional information about planning a volume activation deployment specifically for Windows 7 and Windows Server 2008 R2, please see the Volume Activation Planning Guide for Windows 7.

 To successfully plan and implement a volume activation strategy, you must:

 - Review and evaluate the available activation types or models.

 - Consider the connectivity of the clients to be activated.

 - Choose the method or methods to be used with each type of client.